-"We wanted the leaves to look like leaves, so we used a green plasma coated solar cell," said Dr Zahir Dehouche at Brunel University London http://www.brunel.ac.uk/ "The idea is for people to see a leaf.
+"We wanted the leaves to look like leaves, so we used a green plasma coated solar cell," said Dr Zahir Dehouche at Brunel University London.
+"The idea is for people to see a leaf.
 It's very attractive, an art installation almost that combines design and an energy system."

-Design and engineering students developed the tree concept and tested the e-leaves prototype for London-based renewable energy company, SolarBotanic www.solarbotanic.com.
+Design and engineering students developed the tree concept and tested the e-leaves prototype for London-based renewable energy start-up, Solar Botanic.

-The Biggest Risk To African Growth Is Climate Change."
-Paul Polman CEO Unilever Inspired by nature, its e-leaves are a thin sunlight-activated photovoltaic film, cocooned in protective green layer flexible enough to shimmer in the breeze.
+Inspired by nature, its e-leaves are a thin sunlight-activated photovoltaic film, cocooned in protective green layer flexible enough to shimmer in the breeze.
 The branches, twigs and leafstalks are laced with high-resistance piezoelectric ribbons that harvest kinetic energy as they move, so sunlight, raindrops and wind all create energy.
-Electricity would go straight into homes through underground cables.
-Leftover power can be stored in batteries and sold to the national grid and makers can also fit the recyclable trunk with street lights, or pack it with generators to charge electric cars, mobile phones and even robots.